smnji/Quick_FastAI_Test/README.md

 # Quick_FastAI_Test
 A script that helps to quickly test using fastAI.
+User can use this as a probe to test more frequently a CNN classifier, inorder to aviod overfitting.
 -Usage:
 ```python
 fastai_test(img_dir,model_dir,learner_type,img_size,labels,tfms)